fdrcslv/Numeroteca/README.md

 Also fractions (like 1/2) need a special treatment since their representation is different from their value.
 The question "contains_digit(2)" for 1/2 is true for its representation, but not for its value.

 ## 4. Images
-File names for the number cards are the same as the number thei represent: 1.jpg for the number 1 and pi.jpg for Pi.
+File names for the number cards are the same as the number they represent: 1.jpg for the number 1 and pi.jpg for Pi.

 In some cases we follow two simple rules of substitution: